Pink and Daughter Willow Perform Stunning Acrobatic Stunts at Billboard Music Awards - E! Online

 Before accepting the accolade, presented by Jon Bon Jovi, Pink took the stage at the Microsoft Theater in Los Angeles to perform some of her greatest hits.
 The show-stopping routine marked the musician's first Billboard Music Awards performance in five years and, of course, she totally nailed it, singing "All I Know So Far," "So What," "Who Knew," "Just Like a Pill," and "Just Give Me a Reason."
 Her 9-year-old daughter Willow even joined her on stage and performed a series of acrobatic stunts to their song "Cover Me In Sunshine."
 Pink also attended the award show with her 4-year-old son Jameson.

-"Willow nailed it.
+"Willow, nailed it.
 Jameson, nailing it," she said during her acceptance speech.
-"I love what I do and I love the people I get to do it with.
-And we're pretty good at what we do.
-But it wouldn't matter if no one came to see us and play with us, so all you guys out there and around the world, thank you for coming out.
-Thank you for letting us heal together.
-I cannot wait until we can do it again, so we can just sweat all over each other.
+"I love what I do and I love the people that I get to do it with.
+And we're pretty good at what we do, but it wouldn't matter if no one came to see us and play with us.
+So all you guys out there and around the world, thank you for coming out.
+Thank you for letting us all heal together.
+I cannot wait until we can do it again, til we can just sweat all over each other.
 And just this is an absolute honor."

-She also recalled how she had a crush on the 59-year-old rocker when she was a kid.
+Pink also recalled how she had a crush on the 59-year-old rocker when she was a kid.
 "I think you might already know this, but I did not come out of my room for a week when you married Dorthea," she said earlier on.
 "I was 8.
-I ripped your poster off the wall.
+I ripped your poster off my wall.
 I replaced you with Sebastian Bach.
-And I'm glad you found lasting love, Jon, but you broke my heart.
-I take it as an apology."
+And I'm very glad you found lasting love, Jon, but you broke my heart.
+I take this as an apology."

 And before she left the stage, she gave her fans some words of wisdom.
 "Dream big," she said, "because what if it comes true?"